Inspiring people to eat healthy, sustainably grown food and to s

 Additional desired qualities include: environmentally conscious, detail oriented, self-motivated, energetic, and professional.

 The Oxbow Native Plant Nursery is part of a larger non-profit organization.
 A commitment to Oxbow’s overall mission and working as part of a team is critical.

-This is a regular, full-time position, paying $15-$17 per hour.
-Oxbow offers a competitive benefits package, including 401(k), health and paid time-off benefits as well as access to food from the fields.
+This is a seasonal, full-time position, paying $14.00-$15.50 per hour, DOE, with some paid time-off and access to food from the fields.

 Please note, incomplete applications will not be considered.
 Email a resume, letter of interest, and 3 references to: